marcpanu/grocery-list-v1/docs/user-guide.md

 - **Today Button**: Instantly return to the current week with the Today button
 - **Weekly Meal Patterns**: Create consistent meal patterns across weeks by planning a full week, then adding a new week for variations
 - **Improved Meal Editing**: Click directly on meal cards to view recipe details, or use the edit button to modify meal settings without changing the recipe details
+- **Recipe Scalability**: Mark recipes that require exact measurements as non-scalable to prevent conversion errors
+- **Serving Size Adjustments**: Only adjust serving sizes for scalable recipes to maintain recipe integrity

 ## Keyboard Shortcuts